avalynndev/enjoytown/README.md

 CONSUMET_API_URL=https://consumet_api_url (deploy your own with the instructions below, dont end with slash) TMDB_API_KEY=(get your own api key with the instructions below) PROXY_M3U8 = "https://yourproxy.com/fetch?url=
+```
-# PROXY_M3U8 would be found at https://github.com/JulzOhern/Gogoanime-and-Hianime-proxy.
+> PROXY_M3U8 would be found at <a href="https://github.com/JulzOhern/Gogoanime-and-Hianime-proxy">Hianime-proxy</a>.
 If deploying to vercel keep . as output directory.
-```

-`<a href="https://github.com/consumet/api.consumet.org">`Deploy your own Consumet API`</a>`
+<a href="https://github.com/consumet/api.consumet.org">`Deploy your own Consumet API`</a>
-`<a href="https://www.themoviedb.org/settings/api/request">`Get your own TMDB api key here after registering`</a>`
+<a href="https://www.themoviedb.org/settings/api/request">`Get your own TMDB api key here after registering`</a>

 ## Please notice